mahomaps/mm-v1/README.md

 - JSR-75
 - A lot of RAM
 - **A lot** of space in persistent memory
-- JSR-179 (optional)
+- JSR-179 (optional, for geolocation)
-- HTTPS support (optional)
+- HTTPS support (optional, for proxy-less operation)

 ### Recommended system tweaks

-On symbian 9.x, it's recommended to install a patch to allow access to file system without confirmation popups.
+- A patch to allow access to file system without confirmation popups ([example for S60](https://nnproject.cc/jrtsecuritypatch/))
+- On Symbian ^3 and higher: [nnproject's J9 patch pack](https://nnproject.cc/jrtpatches/) (better GPS, http and RMS)

 ### How to make geolocation work?

 - On Symbian 9.x / ^3 disable **all location sources except unassisted GPS**.
-- **Disable A-GPS**.
+- Again, **disable A-GPS**.
 On non-symbian devices it may be called as "geolocation server", "internet support", "supplement server" or something like that.
 - Let your device perform a cold start: request geolocation in any app (MahoMaps, Google Maps, Ovi Maps, Sports tracker, anything else) and keep the device under clear sky.
 It is desirable that the horizon is visible.
-Wait until it catches sattelites.
+Wait until it catches satellites.
 May take a while.
-- Once you are sure that GPS receiver works okay, you may try to enable A-GPS to increase accuracy and startup time.
-We recommend using `supl.google.com` as supplement server. `supl.nokia.com` is dead!
+- Once you are sure that GPS receiver works okay, **it's recommended to enable A-GPS back** to increase accuracy and startup time.
+We recommend using `supl.grapheneos.org` as supplement server. `supl.nokia.com` is dead!
+For some people `supl.google.com` also works.
+On S40/S60 devices make sure to bind a correct access point.
 - If you experience issues, try disabling A-GPS.
-- If you device can't catch sattelites even in good weather, check that its GPS receiver is operable.
+- If your device can't catch satellites even in good weather, check that its GPS receiver is operable.

 ## Tested systems